buttahtoast/helmize/content/getting-started/quickstart.md

 {{< hint "info" >}}If you encounter any problems during the quickstart make sure to use the [debug options](..//documentation/structure/debug/).
 They help to understand what's going on and what might be the problem.{{< /hint >}}

-First we create a new helm chart which is going to contain the entire deployment structure for helmize.
+First, we create a new helm chart that will contain the entire deployment structure for helmize.
 We can simply do that with the following comment (In this case I will call the new chart `reference`, chose the name you would like):

 ```Shell
 helm create reference && cd reference/